 1. Content Creation + Social Amplification

 Creating engaging content on your website and sharing it on social media is at the absolute heart of your SEO strategy.
 The reason why it is so important, is that Google will reward your webpage for every single click through it gets from social media interaction.
-Please note though, that due to the competitiveness of the Social newsfeeds, it is becoming harder and harder to leverage this opportunity unless you are using paid advertisements.

 2. Activate Social Sharing

 When you design your website, make sure that you offer your visitors the opportunity to share your content on their social accounts via social sharing opportunities such as using plugins such as ShareThis, or Shareaholic.

 3. Set up an account with online directories / rate and review sites